sat-masters/docs/Constellation Downlink/Problem analysis/Specs of new downlink.md

 ## Throughput

 ### Bandwidth
-This should be the same
+This should be the same as the traditional

 ### SNR